Fragile Tension / Hole to Feed: Background

 Gahan told The Guardian that "Hole to Feed" is "a very cynical song about wanting to fill a gaping hole but not knowing what to fill it with.
 About sometimes the idea of having a hole to feed all being a figment of my imagination when I'm actually fine."

 Both songs have been slightly edited and remixed for the single.
 "Fragile Tension" has some new instrumentation and clearer vocals, while "Hole to Feed" has been rearranged and some sections have been removed.

 On the band's Tour of the Universe, "Hole to Feed" was played at every show as the 3rd song, always after "Wrong".
 "Fragile Tension" was performed only once, at a show in Toronto.

 Music videos

 Music video for Hole to Feed.

 The video for "Hole to Feed" debuted in August 2009 and was directed by Eric Wareheim (of Tim and Eric Awesome Show, Great Job!).
 The video, which does not feature the band at all, received negative feedback from fans on YouTube.
 It stars Cheyenne Haynes as the lead singer.
-The "Fragile Tension" video was directed by Rob Chandler and Barney Steel and does feature the band.
+The "Fragile Tension" video was directed by Rob Chandler and Barney Steel and does not feature the band.